PaperMC/velocitypowered.com/docs/developers/dependencies.md

 title: Dependency Management
 ---

-You may want your plugin to hook into another.
-Reinventing the wheel takes too long.
-Either way, dependencies are common, but they need to be managed wisely, lest you fall into dependency hell.
+Dependencies are common.
+You need to hook into another plugin.
+You don't want to write the same code someone else has already solved.
+Whatever you do, you need a way to manage your dependencies effectively.

 ### Plugin dependencies

-Adding a dependency on another plugin is done in the `@Plugin` annotation on your main class.
+Adding a dependency on another plugin is done with the `@Plugin` annotation on your main class.
 Let's revisit that briefly:

 ```java
 @Plugin(id = "myfirstplugin", name = "My Plugin", version = "0.1.0")